Best Crypto Cards in Chile (2026)

 The Banco Central de Chile oversees monetary policy, CLP stability, and payment system infrastructure.
 The SII (Servicio de Impuestos Internos) handles crypto tax compliance and has been actively updating reporting requirements for digital assets since 2024.
 The UAF (Unidad de Analisis Financiero) applies AML/CFT screening to crypto transactions under Chile's Law 19,913 (anti-money laundering).

-Buda.com (Chilean-founded, operating since 2013) holds CMF registration and remains the largest domestic exchange.
-Binance, Bybit, and Crypto.com serve Chilean users under LATAM/global coverage, with Binance having registered locally.
-KAST and RedotPay operate under global coverage with standard card-issuer KYC.
+Buda.com (Chilean-founded, operating since 2015) holds CMF registration and remains the largest domestic exchange.
+Binance, Bybit, and Crypto.com serve Chilean users, with Binance having registered locally.
+KAST and RedotPay operate with standard card-issuer KYC.

-Chile's Ley Fintech provides LATAM's clearest OECD-aligned regulatory framework.
+Chile's Ley Fintech provides one of LATAM's clearest OECD-aligned regulatory frameworks.
 For crypto card users, this means fewer bank-side blocks on transfers to registered exchanges and more transparent consumer protections than most LATAM markets.

 Tax Treatment of Card Rewards in Chile